ramyasnl/Stocks_Analysis/README.md

 "allstockanalysisdashbrd" gives the yearly volume of different tickers ,<br/>
 "allstockanalysisdashbrdcolor" tells how to format the output page by defining color ,font size etc.<br/>
 " allstockanalysisdashbrdcolor" colored according to the %of return.<br/>
+"allstockanalysiscomplete" we created buttons to run and clear the o/p screen by inserting button in the "developer" option.